Visiting the dragons on Komodo Island; EVERYTHING you need to know!

 A world with 197 countries.
 A country with 17,000 islands.
 And on only 4 tiny islands on our planet can you see these ancient beasts.
 Visiting the dragons on Komodo Island had been one of my travel bucket lists for YEARS, but during my first stint in South East Asia, I couldn’t afford it.
 Now, all grown up, I was back and it was time to see the Komodo Dragons in person.
 And I brought my mum along for the adventure!

-For those of you who don’t know, Komodo Dragons are the largest living lizards in the world – up to 3 meters (10 feet!) and 70kgs (150lb+)!
+For those of you who don’t know, Komodo Dragons are the largest living lizards in the world.
+Up to 3 meters (10 feet!) and 70kgs (150lb+)!
 They’re ONLY found in Indonesia, not too far from Bali, so if you make it to South East Asia, it’s possible to go and see them in the wild.
 Which is exactly what I did.
 Here’s a guide on how to visit the dragons on Komodo Island, without breaking the bank:

 Table of contents